PowellHabwe/PowellHabwe/README.md

 - ☁️ Familiar with **Google Cloud** and **AWS** for cloud infrastructure management, ensuring scalable and reliable deployments.
 - 🛠️ Utilizing **Apache** and **Nginx** for server configurations to optimize application performance.

-I'm enthusiastic about exploring new challenges and contributing to impactful software projects.
-Open to exciting software development opportunities anywhere!
+ I'm open to exciting software development opportunities anywhere!

 Let's connect! 🚀